iCodeWalker/three-js-course/readme.md

             TransformControls has nothing to do with camera.
 It helps us to move objects
       8. Drag Control
             DragControls used to drag objects on the plane

+      To get the viewport width and height we can use, window.innerWidth and window.innerHeight